On April 19, 1689 in Celtic History

-The Statute of Kilkenny
+The statute of kilkenny

 The English parliament, alarmed at the apparent undermining by native influences of the settler populations Englishness, passes the Statute of Kilkenny, the name given to a body of laws promulgated in 1366 with the object of strengthening the English authority in Ireland.
 This aims to halt the widespread adoption by the Norman-Irish, especially in frontier